Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 this way, the network incents the nomination of lower-staked validators to create an equally-staked validator set.

-## How does staking work in AXIASolar?
+## How does staking work in AXIACoin?

 ### 1. Identifying which role you are